Teeth become loose when they no longer have support from the surrounding gums and bone. There are many possible causes of this and it’s never good.

 Is loose tooth pain normal?

-If your loose tooth hurts, you may have an infection.
+If your loose tooth hurts or moves upon force, you may have an infection.
 The cause may be advanced periodontitis, which leads to periodontal ligaments detaching from the tooth.
 The most common loose tooth remedy is scaling and root planing.
-It will likely be followed by a course of antibiotics.
+It may be followed by a course of antibiotics.

 How long does it take for a loose tooth to fall out?